You will learn

 Customer experience with web chat

-Shoppers can end a web chat conversation at any point.
-Once closed, however, a chat cannot be reopened, and they must start a new chat session.
+Visitors can end the chat at any time.
+Once closed, the conversation cannot be reopened.
+The visitor must start a new web chat session for additional support.

 Enable web chat